Diagnosis of autism: Diagnostic challenges

 Several factors make autism spectrum disorder (ASD) difficult to diagnose.
 There are no standardized imaging, molecular, or genetic tests that can confirm ASD.
 Moreover, ASD presents with wide individual variation.
 Its behavioral characteristics differ depending on developmental stage, age of presentation, gender, level of support, and personal variability.
 ASD can also resemble several other conditions, including intellectual disability, hearing impairment, a specific language impairment such as Landau–Kleffner syndrome, ADHD, anxiety disorder, and psychotic disorders.
 Furthermore, the presence of autism can make it harder to diagnose cooccurring psychiatric disorders such as depression.
 Diagnosing ASD in adults poses additional difficulties, as many undiagnosed individuals have developed masking techniques which make recognition of symptoms challenging.
+Adults, particularly those from marginalized communities, also face financial and social barriers to receiving a formal diagnosis.

 DSM-5-TR criteria

 The DSM-5-TR lists five criteria (with examples) which include two groups of criteria (the first two):